[AD: doTERRA Partner]

 A curious thing about feelings

-For example, the way I understand it at least, blasting outwardly at someone or something is discharging anger, as opposed to actually feeling it.
-Bottling anger up, quashing it down or going for a suffocation approach by covering it over with emotional cling film - perhaps an easier-to-handle sensation like calming zen - is, I'm assuming, probably nay counted as truly feeling the emotion either.
+For example, the way I understand it at least, blasting outwardly at someone or something can often be us discharging our anger, as opposed to actually feeling it.
+Bottling anger up, quashing it down or going for a suffocation approach by covering it over with emotional cling film - perhaps a much easier-to-handle sensation such as calming zen - is, I'm assuming, probably nay counted as truly feeling the emotion either.

 To be able to do this and simply realise & acknowledge to myself without guilt or shame that "yes, actually, I'm angry as f*@k" and that this is ok... it seems easier to deal.
 I know that there will be a valid underlying reason why I'm feeling this way, and that anger is a natural response to something that might be causing me emotional pain.